Confidentiality, Patient Rights & Responsibilities

 - request a change of provider if other qualified providers are available.

 - have someone be with them during their appointment with a clinician.

 - inform the provider of any changes in health status that could affect treatment, including complete and accurate information.

 - adhere to a prescribed treatment plan, to discuss any desired change, and participate in their care.

 - act in a considerate and cooperative manner with CHS staff, as well as other patients.

 - ask questions and seek clarification regarding areas of concern.

 - weigh the consequences of refusing to comply with instructions and recommendations.

 - assist the providers in compiling a complete record by authorizing CHS to obtain necessary medical information from appropriate sources.

 - cancel appointments only when absolutely necessary, and far enough in advance so that other patients might utilize that time.

-- accept personal financial responsibility for any charges not covered by his/her insurance.
+- accept personal financial responsibility for any charges not covered by their insurance.

-- inform his/her provider about any living will, medical power of attorney, or other advance directive that could affect his/her care.
+- inform their provider about any living will, medical power of attorney, or other advance directive* that could affect his/her care;

-- provide a responsible adult to transport him/her home from the facility and remain with him/her for twenty-four (24) hours, if required by his/her provider.
+- provide a responsible adult to transport them home from the facility and remain with them for twenty-four (24) hours, if required by their provider.